tjaskula/akka.net-fsharp.extensions/README.md

 To be Done

 ### Overriding Actor's Lifecycle
-if your are using extensively `actor` Computation Expression from the original [Akka.FSharp](https://github.com/akkadotnet/akka.net/blob/dev/src/core/Akka.FSharp/FsApi.fs#L191-L322) package, you will notice that there are no means to override all of the actor's lifecycle (`PreStart`, `PostStop`, `PreRestart`, `PostRestart`).
+if you use extensively `actor` Computation Expression from the original [Akka.FSharp](https://github.com/akkadotnet/akka.net/blob/dev/src/core/Akka.FSharp/FsApi.fs#L191-L322) package, you have certainly noticed that there are no means to override all of the actor's lifecycle (`PreStart`, `PostStop`, `PreRestart`, `PostRestart`).

-One way of doing it is use types instead of `actor` computation expression.
+One way of doing it is usesing types instead of `actor` computation expression.
 Here is an example:

 ```fsharp
 type PlaybackActor() =